alisw/alibuild/user.markdown

 - **LDFLAGS**: the LDFLAGS tos use
 - **CMAKE_BUILD_TYPE**: the build type which needs to be used by cmake projects

+## Controlling which system packages are picked up

+When compiling, there is a number of packages which can be picked up from the system, and only if they are not found, do not have their devel part installed, or they are not considered good enough they are recompiled from scratch.
+A typical example is things like autotools, zlib or cmake which should be available on a standard developer machine and we rebuild them as last resort.
+In certain cases, to ensure full compatibility on what is done in production it might be desirable to always pick up our own version of the tools.
+This can be done by passing the `--no-system` option to alibuild.
+On the other hand, there might be cases in which you want to pick up not only basic tools, but also advanced ones like ROOT, Geant4, or Pythia from the system, either to save time or because you have a pre-existing setup which you do not want to touch.
+In this case you can use `--always-prefer-system` option which will try very hard to reuse as many system packages as possible (always checking they are actually compatible with the one used in the recipe).

 ## Monitoring builds with Riemann

 aliBuild comes with support for pushing every single line produced by